chef/chef-web-docs/content/windows.md

 chef-client OPTION VALUE OPTION VALUE ...
 ```

-This command has the following option specific to Microsoft Windows:
+This command has the following option specific to Windows:

 `-A`, `--fatal-windows-admin-check`

 :   Cause a Chef Infra Client run to fail when Chef Infra Client does
-    not have administrator privileges in Microsoft Windows.
+    not have administrator privileges in Windows.

 ### System Requirements